rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 But one of the soldiers pierced his side with a spear, and at once there came out blood and water. ^1934

-He who saw it has borne witness — his testimony is true, and he knows that he is telling the truth — that you also may believe. ^1935
+He who saw it has borne witness--his testimony is true, and he knows that he is telling the truth--that you also may believe. ^1935

-For these things took place that the Scripture might be fulfilled : Not one of his bones will be broken. ^1936
+For these things took place that the Scripture might be fulfilled: Not one of his bones will be broken. ^1936

 And again another Scripture says, They will look on him whom they have pierced. ^1937